 Additionally, Comcast is offering free Xfinity WiFi hot spots to everyone, pausing their data plan, ending disconnects or late fees, and providing intent essentials free to new customers.
 AT&T announced the creation of a Distance Learning and Family Connections Fund to give parents, students and teachers tools they need for at-home learning.
 Additionally, AT&T is expanding access to their program “Access from AT&T,” a low-cost home internet offering to qualifying households.

 Restaurants and Bars All bars and restaurants have been closed for in-person dinning since Monday, March 16, 2020.
-The closures are scheduled to last through May 31, 2020.
+Restaurants are now permitted to offer outdoor dining and starting June 17th, bars, breweries and taverns will be allowed to reopen.
 The state is working closely with restaurant owners and food delivery services to ensure kitchens can safely remain open to continue food delivery and put in place drive-thru and curbside pickup options.
 For more information, please click here.

 Businesses and Employers Mayor Lightfoot announced a $100 Million Relief Package for Chicago Small Businesses.
 The new fund will provide more than $100 million in low-interest loans to severely impacted small businesses over the coming month, targeting historically under-resourced communities with an emphasis on minimizing hardship for those businesses and their employees.
 For more information and to fill out the application, please click here.
 The State of Illinois has also announced some relief programs for businesses in the state.
 For that information, please click here.